Missed the Pro Bowl? Here’s what the Seahawks accomplished in the All-Star game

 Wilson also threw an interception in the second quarter, a deep pass picked off by Derwin James of the Chargers.

-Wilson threw one incompletion on a fourth-and-15 in the second quarter, intended for Minnesota’s Justin Jefferson, as the teams went a combined 0-7 in the first half.
+Wilson threw one incompletion on a fourth-and-15 in the second quarter, intended for Jefferson, as the teams went a combined 0-7 in the first half.

 Wilson got another shot at converting a fourth-and-15 in the fourth quarter after the NFC scored to cut the lead to 41-28.
 But his pass to Minnesota’s Dalvin Cook went for just 10 yards.

-- But hey, it wasn’t all bad for Wilson.
-Wilson helped the NFC win the Precision Passing competition at the Pro Bowl Skills Showdown on Thursday with a record 29 points, a performance that appeared to show that the right middle finger injured during the season is all good.
+* But hey, it wasn’t all bad for Wilson.
+He helped the NFC win the Precision Passing competition at the Pro Bowl Skills Showdown on Thursday with a record 29 points, a performance that appeared to show that the right middle finger injured during the season is all good.

 Wilson, at least, seemed to feel that way, tweeting afterward “Guess that finger still works.’’